CalebBell/fluids/docs/tutorial.rst

 are optional components used for only a small amount of functionality which do not have pure-Python numerical methods implemented.
 Fluids targets Python 3.9 and up as well as PyPy3.
-Additionally, fluids has been tested by the author to load in micropython.
+Additionally, Fluids has been tested by the author to load in micropython.